Ares42/Plex-Info/README.md

 **I downloaded the iPhone/android app, but now it wants me to pay?**

 Yeah, it's a bummer.
 This is Plex's monetization strategy - they charge for the mobile app.
 Frankly, $5 for a one time purchase isn't a huge deal for me, but I bought plex pass anyway.
 If you're planning to use it at home, don't worry - this is the only platform they charge for.

-## Why are there two servers?

-I technically have two servers set up in case one fails.

-- "Luke's Primary Server" is configured to run 24/7 and sits in my closet, and won't randomly be turned off by a drunk friend who thinks the RGB LEDs are too bright.
-Please consider this to be my main server, and use it rather than the backup server, which may be decommissioned in the future.
-- "Luke's Backup Server" is my backup, feel free to use it if you are having any issues with the primary server, but please text me so that I know there is an issue that I need to look into.

 ## Direct Play